Particular/docs.particular.net/monitoring/metrics/in-servicepulse.md

 All performance metric data is retained in memory in the ServiceControl Monitoring instance.
 Restarting the ServiceControl Monitoring instance will cause all performance metric data to be lost.

-Performance metric data is only kept by the ServiceControl Monitoring instance long enough to support the longest reporting period (1 hour).
+Performance metric data is only kept by the ServiceControl Monitoring instance long enough to support the most prolonged reporting period (1 hour).

 ## Disconnected endpoints

-If an endpoint instance stops sending metric data it will appear with a warning indicator.
+If an endpoint instance stops sending metric data, it will appear with a warning indicator.

 ![ServicePulse disconnected endpoint warning indicator](servicepulse-warningindicator.png)